ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 It can be used in all input parameters that consist of one or more integers or floats.
 Integer input expecting boolean, 0 or 1, are not parsed.
 Note that when multiple values are expected, the expressions are space delimited.
+For integer input values, the expressions are evaluated as real numbers and the final result rounded to the nearest integer.

 WarpX constants
 ^^^^^^^^^^^^^^^